mitchdavenport88/family-feasts/README.md

 ### Strategy
 The aim is to create a simple, user friendly recipe e-book using the functionality of creating, reading, updating and deleting data objects.
 The sites premise is built around the idea of getting households (primarily families) cooking together, spending time together and making tea time that little bit more exciting!
 Although the site will have a family orientated feel and be suited for users of all ages there is no reason why it shouldn’t also be suitable for other types of users such as couples and housemates as the message is still relevant.

 Any user should be able to access and view recipes that have been uploaded to the platform.
 Results and information should be shown in an appropriate and clear way, with the user having the ability to filter and search for recipes by using keywords or ingredients.
 In order to create, edit and delete recipes users will have to register.
 Once registered users will also have access to their own personal profile page/dashboard where their uploaded recipes will be displayed.
-The site’s admin will have all these privileges along with the ability to edit and delete other user’s entries along with being able to add further content at a later date.
+The site’s admin will have all these privileges as well as the ability to edit and delete other user’s entries along with being able to add further content at a later date.

 ### User Stories
 As a first time user I'd like: